View on GitHub

 client::play_json_interactive(phrase1)?;

-// Switch to a different phrase mid-phrase (without audio gaps)
+// Switch to another phrase mid-phrase (no audio gap)

 let phrase2 = r#"{"event_count": 1, "events": [